MLEndeavours/Source-Code/README.md

 # ML-Endeavours
 The accompanying repository for all the source code of articles from [ML Endeavours](http://mlendeavours.wordpress.com) blog.
+[ML Endeavours](http://mlendeavours.wordpress.com) is a blog dedicated to Machine Learning, a subset of Artificial Intelligence (AI).

 ## [Get NumPy up and running!](https://github.com/IAmSuyogJadhav/ML-Endeavours/tree/master/Get%20NumPy%20up%20and%20running)
 - [Ubuntu.sh](https://github.com/IAmSuyogJadhav/ML-Endeavours/tree/master/Get%20NumPy%20up%20and%20running/Ubuntu.sh): For Ubuntu.